sam-hearst/Comic-collection/README.md

 ### User Reviews

-Using AJAX to add user reviews was our first AJAX implementation of dynamic UI and was hard to make it work.
+This was our first project creating a dynamic user interface from scratch.
+Using AJAX to add user reviews was our first AJAX implementation and required a lot of research in the documentation.

+<p>&nbsp;</p>

+### Styling

 Styling the the website pages using raw CSS was another obstacle we had.
 There are hundred of lines of code just for the CSS styling.
 We use mixins Pug templates in order to reuse most of the code for the styling and the html/pug.
 This save us probably hundred of lines code as well.